-Given the singularly unique circumstances that COVID-19 has created, small business owners will need to get savvy with digital marketing to keep their business afloat and make it to the other shore.
+Given the singularly unique circumstances that COVID-19 has created, small business owners will need to get savvy and quickly understand the importance of digital marketing in a COVID-19 world.
+Digital marketing efforts will keep their business afloat and make it to the other shore.

 During recessions, cash-strapped marketing departments are under pressure to do more with less and demonstrate high returns on investment.
 Smart marketing teams will reallocate budget from high-cost, high-impression, but difficult-to-measure channels such as broadcast media and trade shows, towards digital and online channels that can target niche audiences more effectively, demonstrate more measurable results, and enable marketers to more efficiently allocate their scarce marketing dollars.